-She is currently Creative Programmes Manager at the Albany, an arts centre in South East London with a huge and diverse programme of events and participation opportunities each year, including award-winning and globally renowned artistic and community collaboration projects.
+Linda has recently taken on a new role as Senior Producer at Leeds Playhouse.
+She was previously Creative Programmes Manager at the Albany, an arts centre in South East London with a huge and diverse programme of events and participation opportunities each year, including award-winning and globally renowned artistic and community collaboration projects.

 Philanthropy Manager, Victoria and Albert Museum, London

 Rebecca is a Philanthropy Manager at the Victoria and Albert Museum.
 Focusing on individual giving, she works in the team responsible for securing funds to support the V&A’s programme of capital projects, exhibitions, learning programmes and acquisitions.
 Prior to working at the V&A, Rebecca was Development Assistant at the Royal Institute of British Architects where she worked across the Patrons and Friends membership programmes.

 Snape Maltings is based on the Suffolk coast.
 Established by composer Benjamin Britten and tenor Peter Pears, Snape Maltings changes and enriches thousands of lives every year through music.